ringoc/blog/content/about.md

 ---
 # Hello !
 My name is Ringo Chan.

-I am a software engineer focus on DevOps and cloud-native technology.
+I am a cloud engineer focus on DevOps and cloud-native technology.
 Most of my work is open source and publicly available on GitHub.
 You can follow me on Twitter where I mostly tweet about my projects and DevOps technologies.

 If you happen to speak Chinese, my Chinese name is 陳詠鋒.
 You can also find me on 微博 and 知乎.